nilesh-c/wikidata-entity-suggester/README.md

 </pre>

-1. The --ingest option is used to genearte the model in Myrrix by reading a csv file that contains item-property pairs and item-(property----value) pairs.<br/><br/>
+1. The --ingest option is used to generate the model in Myrrix by reading a csv file that contains item-property pairs and item-(property----value) pairs.<br/><br/>
 * An __item-property pair__ looks like this :
 <pre>60,373,7</pre>
 Here, 60 is Item ID, for [New York City](http://www.wikidata.org/wiki/Q60) in this case.
 373 is the Property ID for [Commons Category](http://www.wikidata.org/wiki/Property:P373).
 7 is a relative score for this data point.<br/><br/>